 To change multiple key frames at the same time, click on the multi-select button at the bottom of the window, or you can drag a selection box over the frames.

 Key frame shapes can have multiple layers where different effects run simultaneously.
-To add another layer, click the + button at the bottom, then select Layers.
+To add another layer, click the plus button at the bottom, then select Layers.
 The new layer will appear in the list on the left.

 You can also add a completely separate key frame shape or a pixel map effect.
 Pixel map effects will be shown at the top of the shape list on the left, you can use the eye icon to hide the pixel map effect when you want to work on the key frame shapes.